 FirstHand provides company and industry information to help job seekers determine what it's really like inside specific companies.
-FirstHand publishes career guides and offers information on interviewing, pay, benefits, and corporate culture at various companies.
-On the library's home page enter "FirstHand" in the "Search" box.
-You'll need to create a personal account, but once you have your own login, you can use all of the career information embedded in FirstHand.
+Vault publishes career guides and offers information on interviewing, pay, benefits, and corporate culture at various companies.
+On the library's home page enter "Vault" in the "Search for Databases" box.
+You'll need to create a personal account, but once you have your own login, you can use all of the career information embedded in Vault.